-OBJ is short for ‘object.‘ It is a Unicode object replacement character that a software displays if it doesn’t know how to render a particular symbol or character.
+OBJ means ‘object.’
+It is a Unicode object replacement character that software displays if it doesn’t know how to render or display a particular symbol or character on your screen.

 What Do Empty Squares Mean In A Text?

-This is a similar phenomenon to the OBJ problem.
-It means that the software you are using does not recognize the character it’s asked to display.
+Empty squares in a text mean that the software you are using does not recognize the character it’s asked to display.
 Because of this, the software uses other characters – like an empty square – to represent the specific characters.

 Understanding OBJ On Facebook Posts